 When should you use lemon verbena and when should you use lemongrass?

 The traditional way to enjoy the flavor of lemon verbena is in a tea, but the herb can be used to flavor poultry and seafood by including it in a marinade.
-It is used in some salad dressings as well as in soups.
+It is used in some salad dressings and in soups.
 Among the sweet preparations that include it are sorbets, jams and puddings.

 Lemongrass is best known for its use in Thai and other South Asian cuisines.
 While it does not have to be limited to dishes from those food cultures, they are unquestionably where it shines.
-Use it in stir-fried dishes as well as in Thai chicken curries; it is an essential ingredient in Laotian larb and in Malaysia’s rempah spice paste.
+Use it in stir-fried dishes and in Thai chicken curries.
+It is also an essential ingredient in Laotian larb and in Malaysia’s rempah spice paste.